jm1021/church-of-jesus-christ/_posts/2025-11-30-living-witness.md

 ### **Her Final Witness**

-A second cancer came, **Mesotheleoma**
+A second cancer came: **Mesothelioma**.
 As I blessed her, a memory returned—the missionary experience where we blessed a man who was being called home.

 I knew.
 That evening, Tamara and I talked.
-We hoped, prayed—but the Lord took her quickly.
+We hoped and prayed—but the Lord took her quickly.

 And I received a sure spiritual witness that she was welcomed in glory—whole, radiant, received by the Christ she had testified of all her life.